 In this version, I add lemon, which helps preserve the syrup naturally, as well as coriander and bay leaf, which give the syrup subtle, herbal undertones.

 What is hibiscus syrup?

-Hibiscus syrup is a sugar-sweetened herbal syrup made from the hibiscus flowers.
-The flower comes from the hibiscus sabdariffa variety which is also called roselle or Jamaican sorrel, and it is grown primarily for its medicinal and culinary value.
+Hibiscus syrup is a sugar-sweetened herbal syrup made from hibiscus flowers.
+The flower comes from the hibiscus sabdariffa variety, which is also called roselle or Jamaican sorrel, and it is grown primarily for its medicinal and culinary value.

 How to use it

-You can use hibiscus syrup to sweeten drinks or add to cocktails.
-And you can also add it to marinades and vinaigrettes where it lends both acidity and a touch of sweetness.
+You can use hibiscus syrup to sweeten drinks or add it to cocktails.
+And you can also add it to marinades and vinaigrettes, where it lends both acidity and a touch of sweetness.
 Because its sugar is highly concentrated, a small amount can add a lot of flavor.